Academies and Additional Opportunities

 Duke of Edinburgh

-The Duke of Edinburgh’s Award is universally recognised as one of, if not the best, programme for the personal development of young people.
+The Duke of Edinburgh’s Award (DofE) is universally recognised as one of, if not the best, programme for the personal development of young people.
 If you participate in the award you will experience an enjoyable, challenging and rewarding programme of personal development.
 Taking part builds confidence and develops self-esteem.
 It requires persistence, commitment and will have a lasting impact on your attitudes and outlook.
 On the DofE programme you will complete different types of activities to achieve an award e.g. volunteering, physical, skills, expedition and residentials.

 Ten Tors